ChenS0407/test/overview/what-is-bkci.md

 ![](../.gitbook/assets/image%20%2818%29.png)

-Blue Whale Continuous Integration Platform (codenamed bk-ci) is a free and open source CI service that helps you automate build-test-release workflows to deliver your products consistently, quickly, and with high quality.
+BK Continuous Integration Platform (codenamed bk-ci) is a free and open source CI service that helps you automate build-test-release workflows to deliver your products consistently, quickly, and with high quality.

 Use bk-ci to block out all the tedious aspects of the development process and let you focus on coding.
 It is commonly used for: